FFMG/neural-network/README.md

 ## What is it?

-This project aims to create a very simple neural network in c++
+This project aims to create a very simple neural network in c++ without any external libraries.

+It is not fast, it is not very good ... but it does the work and it shows you how it works.

+Look at the code ...

+## How to contribute

+If you spot anything wrong, please open a new issue ... as I said, I am still learning myself and I am only on my second or third epoch .... (that a NN joke ...
+I am sorry).

 ## How to use

-### Multiple Hiden layers
+### Multiple Hidden layers

 ```c++
 #include <iostream>